vtrivedi123/GraphicsPortfolio/README.md

 These are my up-to-date user interface/experience creations.

 ## **osu! skin**
-Osu is a free to play and open source rhythm game available on PC.
+osu! is a free to play and open source rhythm game available on PC.

 ### **Main Menu**
 #### *Light Mode*